ashyibo23/Lecture-Slides-/README.md

 # Lecture-Slides-
 Computer vision Lecture

-This repository contains the lecture materials for the Computer Vision module at Department of Computing/Informatics Academic Year 2020-2021.
+This repository contains the lecture materials for the Computer Vision module at Department of Computing/Informatics Academic Year 2020-2021 delivered by computer science department.

+Repository file contains:
+Physics of image formation
+Geometry of Image formation
+Human eyes vision (The Eye)
+Edge and feature detection
+Differencing mask (Difference of Gaussian, SAD, DOG) Smoothing images